Growing plants in coin bag

 What information will Ritchie Shortt & Tully LLP require to prepare my personal tax returns?

 We will also need to know if you owned specified foreign property in excess of $100,000 CDN.
 Form T1135, is the Foreign Income Verification Statement that must be filed.
-The CRA has implemented changes to Form T1135 for the 2015 and subsequent tax years.
-The changes will allow taxpayers, who held specified foreign property with a total cost amount of less than $250,000, throughout the year, to report under a new simplified reporting method rather than providing the detail of each such property.
-The current detailed reporting method will continue to apply to those taxpayers who, at any time during a year, held specified foreign property with a total cost of $250,000 or more.
+Taxpayers who held specified foreign property with a total cost amount of $100,000 to $250,000, throughout the year, can report under the simplified reporting method rather than providing the detail of each such property.
+Taxpayers who held specified foreign property with a total cost amount of $250,000 or more, at any time during the year, must report using the detailed reporting method.
 More information on foreign income verification.

 To help you determine if you need to disclose your foreign holdings, please refer to pages 4 to 6 of the form to review the types of specified foreign property that must be included.